 Each query phrase gets regarded as a pertinent question whose answer cannot be a simple 'yes' or 'no'.
 Learning answers to FAQ questions is a fundamental approach in problem-solving and information-gathering.

 Note: The overview sections list the most popular topics.
-Click through to explore further information and legal references.
+Click through to explore further information on police questions and answers with legal references.

 Note: All the information and references in this section come from the Police National Legal Database.
 Contact them for further clarification if you cannot find the answer you were looking for.

-Frequently Asked Questions about Police Enforcement in the United Kingdom
+Police Questions and Answers: FAQs about Law Enforcement in United Kingdom